 - Fold cooled chocolate mixture into egg mixture.

-- Fold sifted flour and salt into the egg mixture.
+- Fold sifted flour, cocoa powder, and salt into the egg mixture.
 Then, gently incorporate inclusions.

 - Pour mixture into a parchment-lined 8″ x 8″ brownie pan.